Dr. Barbie Hessel, LCSW, SEP, SP

 As a Tennessee Licensed Clinical Therapist and Somatic Experiencing Practitioner®, I specialize in trauma, and have worked extensively with survivors of sexual assault as well as folks struggling with depression and anxiety.
-I am passionate about helping teens and adults reclaim their hearts, minds, and bodies.
+I am passionate about helping adults and teens reclaim their hearts, minds, and bodies.
 I practice from an attachment and holistic perspective, honoring your thoughts, feelings, and visceral responses to trauma, while acknowledging an individual’s environment and context.

 - Trauma / PTSD